jwmarcus/codex-fantasia/README.md

 This approach helps maintain consistency, reduces repetitive context sharing, and makes the collaborative development process more transparent.

+**Starting a New Session (Example):**

+To ensure the AI assistant is properly oriented when resuming work:

+1.  **Open the Project:** In your IDE (e.g., Cursor).
+2.  **Start a New Chat Session:** Initiate a chat with the AI assistant.
+3.  **Provide Context:** Begin the conversation by referencing the core `.vibe` files.
+Example prompt:
+    ```
+    Good morning!
+Let's continue working on Codex Fantasia.
+Please review the project context and our preferences:
+    @.vibe/context.md
+    @.vibe/preferences.md

+    Today, I'd like to focus on [mention your specific goal, e.g., implementing the User model routes].
+    ```
+4.  **Proceed:** Continue the development conversation, optionally using the Session Logging workflow for significant tasks.

 ## 💡 Inspiration

 - *Nintendo Power strategy guides*